Chapter 1:

 "I know.
 This isn't the tournament yet, I like my shield higher at the trainings."

-"True, it's not a toruanemt" as Maks replies, than he frowns.
+"True, it's not a toruanemt yet" as Maks replies, than he frowns.
 "But we ARE at tournament of how to keep your stance unshakable."

 Silence.
-Jarek shrugs and returns to practicing combinations.
-The others glance over.
-Everyone recognisez Maks's tone.
+Jarek shrugs and goes into practicing some sequence of combinations.
+The other members glance over.
+Everyone recognises Maks's tone.
 It is not hostile, often precise and slightly sharp.
 It's the voice of a person under stress.
 Everyone feels it and knows it.
 The tournament is coming.

 Later that evening.
 The presentation hall.

-The team sits around with a single beers in hand, discussing tactics, posture and possible scenarios.
+The team sits around with a beer, discussing tactics, posture and possible scenarios.
 They review the footage from training, point out errors and speak which opponents to be careful about.

 On one teammate's laptop, suddenly a video outplays.
 AI-generated narration over generated picture presentations: